mxenabled/mx-quickconnect/README.md

 Add your `CLIENT_ID` and `API_KEY`.
 You can find these values in your [MX Client Dashboard][]

-## 3. Run the MXquickconnect
+## 3. Run the MXquickconnect app

-There are two ways of running MX quickconnect app: with or without Docker.
+There are two ways of running this app: with or without Docker.
 If you would like to orchestrate with Docker, skip to the [Run with Docker](#run-with-docker) section below.